Part-DB/Part-DB-server/docs/installation/installation_docker.md

 > network.
 > If you want to expose Part-DB to the internet, you have to configure a reverse proxy with an SSL certificate!

+It is recommended to install Part-DB on a 64-bit system, as the 32-bit version of PHP is affected by the [Year 2038 problem](https://en.wikipedia.org/wiki/Year_2038_problem) and can not handle dates after 2038 correctly.

 ## Docker-compose

 Docker-compose configures the needed images and automatically creates the needed containers and volumes.